Skip to main content

 Based on City of Dallas Planning & Development published fee schedule

-Dallas uses a COMBINED permit fee for residential (Table A-I, sqft-based per HB 852) that covers all trades in one permit.
-Inspection fees scale by number of trades involved ($125 per trade).
+Dallas uses a COMBINED master permit for residential 1-2 family (Table A-I, sqft-based per HB 852) that covers all trades in one permit.
+Minimum permit fee based on number of trades ($125 per trade per DSD Ord.
+32676).
 Commercial uses valuation-based (Table A-III).
 Plan review is separate at $0.46/sqft or $577 whichever is greater.
+Admin fees: document handling $25, technology fee $15/document, postage/handling $2.

 Permit Cost by Project